+Total operating expenses, before depreciation and amortization and including nonoperating interest expense on bonds and interest rate swaps, for 2024 and 2023 were \$101.2 million and \$89.6 million, respectively.
+Toll road operations expenses increased by \$10.4 million to \$70.1 million in 2024 versus \$59.7 million in 2023.
+The increase is primarily due to higher toll collection costs from the 6% increase in E-470 toll transactions in 2024, coupled with a 17% increase in tolled transactions incurred on other Colorado toll facilities, along with general cost increases related to continued broad inflationary pressures.
+Costs incurred for other toll facilities are recovered and recorded as tolling services revenue.
+These increased costs include labor related to the customer service center, image processing, roadside assistance, communication center, and administrative law court processing; credit card fees; printing and postage on bills and notices; traffic and revenue studies; software licensing; and IT and tolling equipment; technical support contract labor; offset by a decrease in Colorado State Patrol traffic enforcement and registered vehicle owner information retrieval.
+Nonoperating interest expenses on bonds and swaps decreased by \$0.2 million in 2024 as compared to 2023.

 Total operating expenses, before depreciation and amortization and including nonoperating interest expense on bonds and interest rate swaps, for 2023 and 2022 were \$89.6 million and \$79.4 million, respectively.
 Toll road operations expenses increased by \$8.0 million to \$59.7 million in 2023 versus \$51.7 million in 2022.
-The increase is primarily due to higher toll collection costs from the 11% increase in E-470 toll transactions in 2023, coupled with a 28% increase in tolled transactions incurred on other Colorado toll facilities, along with general cost increases related to continued broad inflationary pressures.
+The increase is primarily due to higher toll collection costs from the 11% increase in E-470 toll transactions in 2023, coupled with a 28% increase in tolled transactions incurred on other Colorado toll facilities, along with general cost increases related to broad inflationary pressures.
 Costs incurred for other toll facilities are recovered and recorded as tolling services revenue.
-These increased costs include labor related to the customer service center, image processing, roadside assistance, communication center, and administrative law court processing; credit card fees; printing and postage on bills and notices; traffic and revenue studies; software licensing; and IT and tolling equipment technical support contract labor; offset by a decrease in Colorado State Patrol traffic enforcement and registered vehicle owner information retrieval.
+These increased costs include labor related to the customer service center, roadside assistance, communication center, administrative law court processing and Colorado State Patrol traffic enforcement; registered vehicle owner information retrieval; credit card fees; printing and postage on bills and notices; snow removal labor, materials, and fuel; software licensing; IT technical support contract labor; and employee salary and benefits expense; offset by a decrease in image processing labor.
 Nonoperating interest expenses on bonds and swaps remained consistent at \$13.9 million in 2023 as compared to 2022.

-Total operating expenses, before depreciation and amortization and including nonoperating interest expense on bonds and interest rate swaps, for 2022 and 2021 were \$79.4 million and \$70.8 million, respectively.
-Toll road operations expenses increased by \$7.9 million to \$51.7 million in 2022 versus \$43.8 million in 2021.
-The increase is primarily due to higher toll collection costs from the 13% increase in E-470 toll transactions in 2022, coupled with a 20% increase in tolled transactions incurred on other Colorado toll facilities, along with general cost increases related to broad inflationary pressures.
-Costs incurred for other toll facilities are recovered and recorded as tolling services revenue.
-These increased costs include labor related to the customer service center, roadside assistance, communication center, administrative law court processing and Colorado State Patrol traffic enforcement; registered vehicle owner information retrieval; credit card fees; printing and postage on bills and notices; snow removal labor, materials, and fuel; software licensing; IT technical support contract labor; and employee salary and benefits expense; offset by a decrease in image processing labor.
-Nonoperating interest expenses on bonds and swaps decreased by \$0.5 million to \$13.9 million in 2022 as compared to 2021 due to increases in interest rates during 2022 which resulted in a \$1.7 million decrease in the variable LIBOR swap settlements paid, offset by an increase of \$1.2 million in interest paid on the related 2021B SOFR variable notes (2021B SOFR, 2017B LIBOR and 2019A LIBOR variable notes in 2021).